OpenDSA/OpenDSA/RST/source/Glossary.rst

       save time.
 But if most objects are outside of the area of interest, then checking bounding boxes first can save a lot of time.

+   bubble sort
+      A simple sort that requires :math:`Theta(n^2)` time in best, average, and worst cases.
+Even an optimized version will normally run slower than insertion sort, so it has little to recommend it.

+   bucket sort
+      A variation on the :term:`binsort`, where each bin is associated with a range of key values.
+This will require some method of sorting the records placed into each bin.

    ceiling
       Written :math:`\lceil x \rceil`, for real value :math:`x` the